 Sue: Who designs a mine that turns people into trees?
-Who wakes up one morning and thinks, I know what I’ll do, I’ll create a mine that turns people into trees.
-What would be the point?
+Who wakes up one morning and thinks, I know what I’ll do, I’ll create a mine that turns people into ****ing trees!
+What would be the ****ing point?

 Sue: Oh.
 My.
 God.
 I’ve heard of tree hugging but this is ridiculous.
-It’s turned into a pantomime.
-A weird pantomime in a forest.
-Made by students.
+This has turned into a pantomime now.
+A weird pantomime set in a forest, made by students.

-The Master and the Rani argue about morality.
+Meanwhile the Master and the Rani are embroiled in an argument about morality.

-The Doctor entrusts Peri to look after the Rani and the Master for him.
+The Doctor entrusts Peri to take care of the Rani and the Master.

 Sue: Is he taking the piss?
 Peri against two Time Lords?
 How long do you think she’ll last?

 Sue: What a surprise.
-Peri is being written as an idiot.
+Peri is being written as a complete idiot.

-The Doctor is captured by angry miners.
-They tie him to a pole and carry him back to the dell.
-And then… Oops!
+The Doctor is captured by some angry miners who tie him to a pole and carry him back to the dell.
+However, one of them steps on a mine and… Oops!

-The Doctor escapes from the minefield with the help of a stick.
+The Doctor escapes from the minefield with the aid of a stick.

 Sue: What does wood turn into if he touches a mine with it?
-Will the Doctor find himself holding a severed arm?
+Will he end up holding a severed arm?

-The Rani and the Master escape in her TARDIS, but the Doctor has sabotaged it.
-They are heading for the most primitive reaches of the universe.
+The Rani and the Master escape in her TARDIS, but the Doctor has sabotaged it and they end up hurtling towards the most primitive reaches of the cosmos.

-Sue: I don’t know.
-I think they’ll be alright when the Master admits to himself that the Rani is the one wearing the trousers.
+Sue: They’ll be fine once the Master agrees that the Rani is the one wearing the trousers in that relationship.

 Sue: Leave the fashion comments to me, love.

-Not only has the Doctor fiddled with the Rani’s brakes, her dinosaur fetuses are growing as well.
+Not only has the Doctor fiddled with the Rani’s brakes, her ornamental dinosaur foetuses are coming to life as well.

 Sue: Why did she decorate her TARDIS with dinosaur babies in the first place?
-What happened to some nice pot plants?
+Whatever happened to some nice pot plants?

-The Doctor and Peri prepare to leave.
-Lord Ravensworth wants to know what the Doctor and his companion do in their strange box.
+As the Doctor and Peri prepare to leave, Lord Ravensworth wants to know what he and his companion get up to that strange box of theirs.

 The Doctor: Argue, mainly.